lyndon025/playtested/src/content/article/2023-02-10-is-this-a-mobile-minecraft-rpg-or-elder-scrolls-ii--margonem-adventures---full-review.md

 ---
-title: "Is this a Mobile Minecraft RPG or Elder Scrolls II? | Margonem Adventures - Full Review"
+author: lyndonguitar
+category: Review
-description: "Margonem Adventures is a first person RPG and 3D dungeon crawler with Minecraft looking graphics, packed in traditional mobile game format, for better or for worse."
+description: Margonem Adventures is a first person RPG and 3D dungeon crawler with Minecraft looking graphics, packed in traditional mobile game format, for better or for worse.
+featured: false
 pubDate: 2023-02-10
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "margonem-adventures"]
+tags:
-featured: false
+- taptap
+- margonem-adventures
-thumb: "/images/reviews/2023-02-10-is-this-a-mobile-minecraft-rpg-or-elder-scrolls-ii--margonem-adventures---full-review-0.avif"
+thumb: /images/reviews/2023-02-10-is-this-a-mobile-minecraft-rpg-or-elder-scrolls-ii--margonem-adventures---full-review-0.avif
+title: Is this a Mobile Minecraft RPG or Elder Scrolls II? | Margonem Adventures - Full Review
 ---

 <div class="gallery">